Environmental Toxicology and Chemistry

 - Dissertation: Author AB.
 2007.
 Title of thesis.
 PhD thesis.
 University, City, ST, Country.

 - Website: Author AB.
 2007.
 Title of website.
 City (ST or country): Publisher. [cited 29 January 2013].
 Available from: http://onlinelibrary.wiley.com/journal/10.1002/(ISSN)1552-8618

 Cite personal communications and Master's theses parenthetically in the text only; do not include them in the references.
-Mention personal communications as follows: (Author initials and last name, University affiliation, City, ST, Country, personal communication).
+Mention personal communications as follows: (A.B.
+Author, University affiliation, City, ST, Country, personal communication).
 Verify all personal communications with the source, and obtain approval for use of the author's name.
-For Master's theses, use the following format: (Author Name, Year, Master's thesis, University, City, ST, Country).
+For Master's theses, use the following format: (A.B Author, Year, Master's thesis, University, City, ST, Country).

 Use capitalized zip-code abbreviations for states and Canadian provinces.
 Spell out names of countries except USA.
 For abbreviations of journal titles, consult BIOSIS Serial Sources (http://www.library.uq.edu.au/endnote/biosciences.txt); spell out the full names of journals not listed in BIOSIS or in recent issues of ET&C.

 Authors are responsible for obtaining permission to reprint a previously published table, figure, or extract of more than 250 words and for submitting written permissions with their manuscript.
 Acknowledgement alone is not sufficient; if in doubt, obtain permission.
 Permissions should be submitted quickly after your paper is accepted to avoid any delays in publication.
 Authors should exercise customary professional courtesy in acknowledging intellectual properties such as patents and trademarks.
 Authors wishing to reprint illustrations or text previously published in ET&C should contact http://www.wiley.com/go/permissions.